DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 	- **The Trustless system of Values** (wherein TRUST is injected by crptography, game theory and other technologies; rather than human being)
 	- Technology quite *bigger and broader* than Bitcon

-A blockchain is a
+A Blockchain is
+- A *Transparent*, Cryptographically *Trusted* Dapp/dApp (Decentralized application) system used for **management & exchange** of *Digital assets* like Ownership title, Medical Datasets, CryptoCurrency without the need of any external human/other wise driven system for TRUST.
-- **cryptographic database** maintained by a network of computers, each of which **stores a copy of the most up-to-date version**.
-A blockchain protocol is a set of rules that dictate how the computers in the network, called nodes, should **verify new transactions** and **add them to the database**.
-The protocol employs
+- A **cryptographic database** maintained by a network of computers, each of which **stores a copy of the most up-to-date version of Ledger**.
+It uses *Blockchain Protocol* for TRUST in *Transaction and Ledger management*.
+- A **Blockchain protocol** is a set of rules that dictate how the computers in the network, called nodes, should
+	- *verify new transactions* and
+	- *add them to the database**.

+- The *Blockchain protocol* protocol employs
  	- cryptography,
   	- game theory,
   	- and economics to create incentives for the nodes to work toward securing the network instead of attacking it for personal gain.
-If set up correctly, this system can make it extremely difficult and expensive to add false transactions but relatively easy to verify valid ones.
+- If the Blcokchain is set up correctly, this system can make it extremely difficult and expensive to add false transactions but relatively easy to verify valid ones.

-- I.e., It's Dapp/dApp (Decentralized application) which is a transparent system used for **management & exchange** of *Digital assets* like Ownership title, Medical Datasets, CryptoCurrency without the need of any external human/other wise driven system for TRUST.

 ### Why Blockchain Matters More Than You Think